Plugin Author: WP-Staging

 This sounds pretty simple and yes it is!
-All the hard time-consumptive database and file copying stuff including url replacements is done in the background.
+All the hard time-consumptive database and file copying stuff including URL replacements is done in the background.
 The plugin even automatically does an entire search & replace of all links.

 I created this plugin because all other solutions are way too complex, overloaded with dozens of options or having server requirements which are not available on most shared hosting solutions.